 - Are my upstream servers healthy?

-- Is stale data getting purged?
-Is the cache warm, or cold?
+- Is stale cached data getting purged?
+Is the cache warm or cold?

-The figure shows trending of connections per second and total number of connections over the last four hours for AWS_EC2_Instance_2 Configuration.
-You can see that NGINX is handling about 184 connections per second on 6/20/18 at 14:00.
+The figure shows trending of connections per second and total number of connections over the last four hours for AWS_EC2_Instance_2.
+Mousing over the peak at 14:00, you can see that NGINX Plus was handling about 184 connections per second.

-You can set thresholds for these metrics and receive alerts via email when there’s a breach of a threshold.
+You can set thresholds for metrics and receive alerts via email when a threshold is exceeded.

 NGINX Controller has a built‑in Overview dashboard.
 This dashboard includes an Application Health Score, which is an aggregate measure of successful requests and the timeliness of requests.
 You can set low and high thresholds for request time.

-While you should always strive toward maintaining a very high Application Health Score, the parameters that constitute this score are application-dependent.
-For instance, you may want client requests to be fulfilled within one second for an application that’s in production, but have a much higher request time window for an application running in test environment.
+While maintaining a very high Application Health Score is always a goal, the parameters that constitute this score are application‑dependent.
+For instance, you may want client requests to be fulfilled within one second for an application that’s in production, but accept a much higher request‑time window for an application running in test environment.

-You can showcase application health to key stakeholders, such as senior management for your team, using this dashboard.
+The dashboard lets you showcase application health to key stakeholders, such as senior management for your team.
 You can also quickly create your own dashboards to help you focus on metrics that are of interest to you.

 Tagging is a powerful mechanism to organize and manage your configurations.
 You can create and assign tags to categorize and monitor your load balancers based on purpose, environment, location, or any characteristic you choose.
 You can filter dashboard views by tags, enabling you to monitor specific environments, such as production or staging.

-Controller allows you to receive alerts about NGINX Plus instances that have specific tags.
-So you can prevent notification storms by applying specific tags to alerts – for instance, you may only be interested in receiving alerts about AWS, or about production environments.
+Controller can send alerts about NGINX Plus instances that have specific tags.
+So you can prevent notification storms by applying specific tags to alerts – for instance, you might only be interested in receiving alerts about AWS, or about production environments.

-Analyzer provides actionable best-practice recommendations based on our learnings from thousands of support cases, as well as from consulting engagements supporting complex deployments.
+Analyzer provides actionable best‑practice recommendations based on the experience of the NGINX team with thousands of support cases, as well as from consulting engagements supporting complex deployments.
 We want you to benefit from the collective wisdom accumulated from our many customers over more than a decade of NGINX use in production.